 If you’re still curious about what ingredients are contributing to the added sugar content, look to the ingredient list to help you.
-Both USDA MyPlate and the 2015-2020 Dietary Guidelines for Americans provide insight on ingredients that contribute to the amount added sugars in a product:
+USDA MyPlate provides insight on ingredients that contribute to the amount added sugars in a product:

 - Anhydrous dextrose

 - Crystal dextrose

 - Malt syrup